Cost of Living in El Salvador: 2026 Breakdown

 Healthcare, Insurance, and Personal Care

-In El Salvador public healthcare is available but often overcrowded, so many expats opt for private care that offers shorter wait times and more reliable service.
+In El Salvador, public healthcare is available but often overcrowded.
+Many expats opt for private care.
+It offers shorter wait times and more reliable service.

-You’ll find private insurance plans typically run $50–$150/month, letting you compare coverage versus out-of-pocket costs.
-A 15-minute private doctor visit averages $34, which is competitive compared with many North American options.
+You’ll find private insurance plans typically run $50–$150/month.
+This lets you compare coverage versus out-of-pocket costs.
+A 15-minute private doctor visit averages $34.
+That’s competitive compared with many North American options.

-Personal care items remain inexpensive, supporting modest monthly hygiene budgets.
+Personal care items remain inexpensive.
+This supports modest monthly hygiene budgets.

 Personal care items stay affordable in El Salvador, keeping monthly hygiene costs modest for residents and expats alike.